sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 <p align="center"><img src="./images/thermal-mgmt-seq.svg"></p>

 ### 3.2.1 Platform device data collection
-* thermalcontrold, led and PSUd post device data to DB periodically
+* thermalctld, led and PSUd post device data to DB periodically
 * during the boot up of the daemons, it will collect the constant data like serial number, manufacture name, etc.
 * For the variable ones (temperature, voltage, fan speed ....) need to be collected periodically.